 15. Unique providers are those provider records remaining in each Contact List Report Form after all duplicate records have been identified.
 Duplicate records are entries in which the same provider appears more than once in a single county for a single network.

-16. A Contact List Report Form may include providers with duplicate records representing data variation (e.g., additional addresses, specialties, etc. may require the health plan enter duplicate records to ensure its Contact List Report Form is complete).
+16. A Contact List Report Form may include providers with duplicate records representing data variation (e.g., additional addresses, specialties, etc. may require the health plan to enter duplicate records to ensure its Contact List Report Form is complete).
 As a result, unique providers shall be identified on the Contact List Report Form prior to conducting the random sample selection process.

 17. To ensure that each provider has an equal chance of being selected to be surveyed during the random sample selection process, the health plan shall select a random sample of providers only from the providers that have been identified as unique providers.
 Identify unique providers and duplicate records for each of the five Provider Survey Types using all of the following fields: